mas-bandwidth/netcode/README.md

 }
 ```

-Then start the server with the number of client slots you want.
+Then start the server with the number of client slots you want:

 ```c
 netcode_server_start( server, 16 );